-The Graduate School requires that all students enrolled in the program be reviewed each year.
-If at any point, the faculty find that a student’s academic performance is at any time not satisfactory to the University, the University reserves the right to request the withdrawal of that student.
-It is incumbent on the DGS to share with the student in written form any faculty concerns that the student’s performance may not be satisfactory.
+The Graduate School requires that all students enrolled in the program be reviewed each year. ***If at any time, the faculty find that a student’s academic performance is not satisfactory to the University, the University reserves the right to request the withdrawal of that student.
+It is incumbent on the DGS to share with the student in written form any faculty concerns that the student’s performance may not be satisfactory.***

 Before you take the Preliminary Examination, the DGS is responsible for monitoring your progress in the program.
 You will have to fill out your Annual Report each year, in consultation with the DGS as well as the faculty member designated as your advisor.
 The DGS collects and reviews reports from the faculty on your progress.
 During your third year, the DGS will check to make sure that your diversified requirements are being met and that you are indeed qualified to take the Preliminary Examination.